SeaHogs/tp/docs/UserGuide.md

 ### Adding an appointment : `adda`

-Adds an appointment for an exist patient to the appointment list.
+Adds an appointment for an existing patient to the appointment list.

 Format: `adda ic/NRIC s/START_TIME d/DURATION`